Calculate Your Retirement Savings

 When will you start collecting Social Security?
 Visit www.SSA.gov and create your online account to better understand your benefits.Study your annual Social Security statement and take SAM's free My Retirement Plan course to explore further.

 Start saving as soon as possible.
 The longer you wait the more you'll have to save each month to meet your retirement goals.

 - As a general guide try to save about 10 percent of your income annually during your early years (20s to 40s) and double that amount during your later years (50s and 60s).

 - Analyze your savings methods.
 The higher the growth rate, the less you need to save annually due to compounding interest.

 - Enroll in your company’s retirement plan.
 Allocate to the plan the maximum contribution you can afford, especially if your employer matches your contributions.
-Take windfalls, such as raises, bonuses, and tax refunds, and invest the funds in your retirement savings account.
+Invest windfalls, such as raises, bonuses and tax refunds in your retirement savings account.

 - Consider opening an additional tax-deferred Individual Retirement Account (IRA) or Roth IRA.

-For help with your retirement investments meet with a fee-only investment advisor, who is paid only for his or her time.
-He or she can help you determine your long-term and short-term retirement goals and the best way to allocate, diversify, and safeguard your retirement investments.
-Find more information here.
+For help with your retirement investments meet with a fee-only investment advisor, who is paid only for his or her time, not for selling you any products.
+He or she can help you determine your long and short-term retirement goals and the best way to allocate, diversify and safeguard your retirement investments.